 The language has a vast and deep cultural sense.
 So, to survive as a native, you must grasp more greetings in Nepali to mix up with the people of Nepal.
 Don’t know where to practice?
 Use the Ling app on the Play Store or App Store and use the AI chatbot for your daily learning exercises.

 English translation: I don’t understand / I understand.

 Maile bhujhina means I don’t understand.
 Nepali use these phrases in the local language when they don’t get anything and Maile bhujhe when they understand.
 If someone has learned these phrases, communication will be accessible and more understandable.

 English translation: What is your name?

 Timro Naam Ke Ho usually asked strangers to know their names.
-Ke Ho means "what is," and Timro means "your."
+Ke Ho means “what is,” and Timro means “your.”
 From this question, we identify the name of that person.
-It keeps the communication goes on and makes it more friendly.
+It keeps the communication going and makes it more friendly.